teracyhq/blog/source/_posts/2017-06-15-how-to-extend-teracy-dev-to-work-with-kubernetes.markdown

 the instructions and learn more to master later.

-There are still some areas of configuration for `teracy-dev` that needs improvement and it will be available on teracy-dev v0.5.0, so stay tuned for our next very exciting upcoming release.
+There are still some areas of configuration for `teracy-dev` that needs improvement and it will be available on `teracy-dev` v0.5.0, so stay tuned for our next very exciting upcoming releases.

 I hope that this blog post can help you follow the current best practices to extend `teracy-dev` for your own need more easily.
 If you have any problem with it, let me know by dropping your comments.